hexbabe/python-appimage-module/README.md

 ## Quick tour of this repo

-- `packaging/`: the directory containing the Dockerfile that configures the Docker image to run the builder in, the AppImageBuilder.yml config file, and the icon
+- `packaging/`: the directory containing the Dockerfile that configures the Docker image to run the builder in, the AppImageBuilder.yml config file, and the icon.
+You must have Docker installed before running the build.
 - `src/`: Python module code for the Viam module
 - `Makefile`: `make` commands to build the module in different ways
 - `meta.json`: the metadata config file used when uploading/updating module info on the registry